 If you’re going to a new river, arrive while the sun is still out, or check it out the day before.
 Think about how you’ll access the river, will you be wading or on the bank, remember features like deep pools, waterfalls, rapids, and look for places without much vegetation where you can cast with ease in the dark.

-You should also think about the water volume when night fishing.
+You should also think about the water volume when night fishing, same goes if you’re fly fishing high water.
 Is the river going to rise?
 Is there a dam upstream that’s going to increase the flow while you’re wading?

 All of these points will make your night fishing trips more successful but they are also about safety too.